SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix Aurora.md

 ## About

-This driver makes it possible to interact with the Auroraweb service.
+This driver makes it possible to interact with the Aurora web service.
 Users monitor the status of jobs.

 The driver also retrieves information from the templates, machines, processors and the VUCoreMode.